ristabaral/cozmo-models/README.md

 # cozmo-models

 This notebook demonstrates two language models designed to enhance robot-human interactions through emotion recognition and behavior generation.
 All models are trained using behavior-emotion data collected from the **Cozmo robot**.
+In addition to baseline models, the notebook introduces feedback-based enhancements that significantly improve the generative model’s emotional alignment and behavioral novelty—enabling more emotionally expressive and diverse robot behaviors.

 ## 📌 Overview